wajeht/move-mouse-in-a-square/README.md

-# 🐁 Move mouse in a square
+# 🐁 Mouse
-why? why not?
+Move mouse in a square - why? why not?

 # 🚦 Installation
 ```bash